 Learning and Research Laboratories

-The Department of Public Health and Exercise Science is home to several learning and research laboratories in the Leon Levine Health Sciences building that contribute to the study and improvement of physical health and activity for the local, global, and athletic communities.
+The Department of Public Health and Exercise Science is home to several learning and research laboratories, formed by a faculty member or a group of faculty members in the Department and College, and housed in the lab spaces in the Leon Levine Health Sciences building.
+These laboratories contribute to the study and improvement of physical health and activity for local, global, and athletic communities.

 Anatomy & Physiology Laboratories - The Anatomy and Physiology laboratories (rooms 344 and 351) are learning laboratories within the undergraduate Exercise Science curriculum.
 The Anatomy laboratory utilizes cadavers, a virtual cadaver (Anatomage table), various dissectable organs, and plastic and plastinated models as learning tools.
 The Physiology laboratory utilizes Biopac and other learning tools for hands-on experiments.